Home Records Verification

 I don't have copies of the rules from other organizations.
 Please send them to me if you have them!

-The Scottish Games Association SGA is the governing body for most professional games in Scotland.
-The SGA maintains a list of world records, but does not accept records broken outside Scotland, or at some games in Scotland, because SGA rules and rules commonly used elsewhere differ on some points.
-In some cases, this means an SGA "world record" may not be the longest legitimate throw in that event.
-The SGA does not keep stone throw records; most games in Scotland now use 16lb or 22lb balls, and records are kept for those implements.
-The SGA does not keep sheaf records, since sheaf tossing is not a standard part of games in Scotland.
+The Scottish Highland Games Association (SHGA) is the governing body for most professional games in Scotland.
+The SHGA maintains a list of world records, but does not accept records broken outside Scotland, or at some games in Scotland, because SHGA rules and rules commonly used elsewhere differ on some points.
+In some cases, this means an SHGA "world record" may not be the longest legitimate throw in that event.
+The SHGA does not keep stone throw records; most games in Scotland now use 16lb or 22lb balls, and records are kept for those implements.
+The SHGA does not keep sheaf records, since sheaf tossing is not a standard part of games in Scotland.

 World records can be set by anyone, anywhere in the world.
 US or Canadian records must be set by citizens of the respective countries, and can be set anywhere in the world.
 North American records must be set by citizens of countries in North America, and can be set anywhere in the world.
 Amateur records must be set by amateur athletes, from any country, and can be set anywhere in the world (an amateur competing in a pro competition in Scotland, for example, can still have a record count as long as no prize money is accepted and the athlete's amateur status is maintained).
-Lightweight records must be set by a male competitor weighing less than 190lbs.
+Lightweight records must be set by a male competitor weighing less than 190lbs (for the under 200lbs class, see http://www.hglightweightrecords.org/).
 The athlete must be competing in an official lightweight class, and weight must be verified at a weigh-in the morning of the games in which the record is set.
-Women's records can be set by any woman, anywhere in the world.

 Because of the varying weights of stones, records in the stone throw (light open stone, heavy open stone, Braemar) will be absolute records.
 A stone throw is a record if no heavier stone (in 1 pound increments) has been thrown as far or further.
 For example: